teknivor/container-demo/demo.md

 	explanation
 	building the container
 	docker images
-	docker build -t nginx-demo:v2 .
+	docker build -t nginx-demo:v2 . <- now it's v2
 	docker images
 	run my new image
 	docker run --name my-nginx-instance-from-dockerfile -p 83:80 -d nginx-demo:v2

-Build an image using docker-compose

-	why docker-compose?
-	docker-compose file
-	docker-compose images
-	docker-compose build -> from Dockerfile
-	docker-compose create -> create container from docker-compose.yml

-Run container remotely (in production?)
+Run container remotely (in production!)

 	I've run my container locally and tested that my code works Now what?

+	Problem: my new image is only available locally and I don't want to have to re-build all images with my changes everything again remotely
+	Solution 1: I can commit my Dockerfile or docker-compose.yml to Git (Stash/BitBucket) and build the container on my new host - not ideal
-	Let's make it available via my private registry and try to run it on a Docker cluster (in AWS for example :-) )
+	Solution 2: Let's make it available via my private registry and try to run it on a Docker cluster (in AWS for example :-) ) - preferred

-	Problem: my new image is only available locally and I don't want to have to re-do everything again remotely

 Push docker container to a private registry